tufangorel/spring-boot-weather-forecast/README.md

 </pre>
 <br/>

-### Get Weather Forecast By City Id and access token provided in http request header
+### Operation 3 : Get Weather Forecast By City Id and access token provided in http request header
+NOT: In this scenario access token is provided in the http Authorization request header

 Method : HTTP.GET <br/>
 URL : http://localhost:8082/weather-forecast/forecast/get/524901 <br/>